oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

 1. Generate an API signing key pair

     > **Note**: If you completed lab 3, you already created an API Key.
-If that's the case, navigate to the key and skip to 2.f. below.**
+If that's the case, navigate to the key and skip to step f. below.

-    2.a.
+    a.
 Open My Profile

     Open the **Profile** menu (User menu icon) and click **My Profile**.

       ![](./images/selectmyprofile.png " ")

-    2.b.
+    b.
 Open API Keys

     Navigate to **API keys** and then Click **Add API Key**.

       ![](./images/addAPIButton.png " ")

-    2.c.
+    c.
 Generate API Key

     In the dialog, select **Generate API key pair**.
 Click **Download Private Key**.

       ![](./images/downloadprivatekey.png " ")

-    2.d.
+    d.
 Save Private Key

     Save the private key that downloaded to your **.oci** directory.

-    2.e.
+    e.
 Add the API Key

     Click **Add**.

       ![](./images/addapikey.png " ")

-    2.f.
+    f.
 Generate Config File

     Use the 3 dots on the row where the key is listed and select **View Configuration file**.
 Copy the values shown on the *Configuration File Preview*.
 You will paste them into a file in the next step.